Skip to main content

 • Any other post-award action on a project funded by one of our centers, such as a budget modification is to be processed via the PMR system.

-Just remember an action of funding, additional funding, an NCE, or a combination, should be completed by the College via RED.
+Just remember that the college should complete an action, such as funding, additional funding, an NCE, or a combination, via RED.

 Domestic travel and foreign travel are common activities that Principal Investigators (PIs) and research staff may engage in during an award.
 Sponsored travel must be justified, well documented, in compliance with the sponsor requirements and must be incurred during the period of the award.